cabo/ace-aif/draft-ietf-ace-aif.md

 For the data formats, the security considerations of {{-json}} and
 {{-cbor}} apply.

-A generic implementation of AIF might implement just the basic REST model as per {{rest-model}}.
+A plain implementation of AIF might implement just the basic REST model as per {{rest-model}}.
 If it receives authorizations that include permissions that use the {{ext-rest-model}}, it needs to either reject the AIF data item entirely or act only on the